percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ## Timing and Reliability Consideration {#timing}

-A system using EKT learns the SRTP master keys distributed with FullEKTFields sent with the SRTP, rather than with call signaling.
-A receiver can immediately decrypt an SRTP packet, provided the SRTP packet contains a Full EKT Field.
+A system using EKT learns the SRTP master keys distributed with the FullEKTField sent with the SRTP, rather than with call signaling.
+A receiver can immediately decrypt an SRTP packet, provided the SRTP packet contains a FullEKTField.

 This section describes how to reliably and expediently deliver new SRTP master keys to receivers.